wdowling/wmon/README.md

 * Write a test for the alerting logic
 * Explain how you’d improve on this application design

-### Tasks

-1. Develop command-line functionality with test:
-    $ ./wmon
-    usage:
-        wmon -f /var/log/apache2/access.log
-    $ ./wmon -h
-2. Develop using curses, initial layout of window.
-Implement key binding 'q' for quitting.
-3. Function to open access.log and read data into small sqlite DB.
-4. Function to scan every 10seconds, the previous 2mins of data.
-Keep count of amount of hits to a section of a page.
-5. Function to print string if more than X hits received in previous two minutes.
-6. Output data to window.

-### Libraries needed

-* optparse
-* curses
-* sqlite3

 ### Building

   python setup.py sdist --format=gztar